Places of Interest

 God helped the Israelites supernaturally defeat the Amalekites as Aaron and Hur held up the arms of Moses.

 They stood in fear and trembling as God sent fire and smoke upon Mt.
-Sinai as he gave them the Ten Commandments written on stone by His own finger.
+Sinai when he gave them the Ten Commandments written on stone by His own finger.

 They received supernatural provisions of Manna and quail in the desert.